Hypersy/scoup-qa/Readme.txt

-There is nothing to read here yet!
+"There is nothing to read here yet!"